Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 How do we use monocular cues?

 Monocular cues play a significant contribution to depth perception.
 Monocular cues require a single eye to present two dimensions.
-All monocular cues play a vital role in experiencing a scene, our depth, and distance perception.
+Therefore, all monocular cues play a vital role in experiencing a scene, our depth, and distance perception.
 Also, we can interoperate the exact position by comparing the other object in the background.

 How do we use binocular cues?